 Ian Fleming’s James Bond was always bit of dab hand at skiing – with his own inimitable style – and he wears a range of natty ski outfits.
-We have put together the some of our favourite James Bond ski footage, with help from Chalet Chocolat.
+The newest movie has been partly filmed in Solden in Austria’s Tirol, and here is a clip from it.
+We have also put together the some of our all-time favourite James Bond ski footage.

 On Her Majesty’s Secret Service (1969)